xcarsona/NeuroVox/README.md

 ## 📚 Citation
 If you use this work, please cite:

-Alexander, P. (2025). *Resonance AI: Explainable Machine Learning for Vocal Biomarkers of Depression*.
+Alexander, P. (2025). *NeuroVox: Explainable Machine Learning for Vocal Biomarkers of Depression*.
 GitHub Repository.

 ---